 Health Topics

-Brown recluse spiders are between 1 and 1 1/2 inches (2.5 to 3.5 centimeters) long.
-They have a dark brown, violin-shaped mark on their upper body and light brown legs.
-Their lower body may be dark brown, tan, yellow, or greenish.
-They also have 3 pairs of eyes, instead of the usual 4 pairs other spiders have.
+Brown recluse spiders are small, usually between 1/4 and 3/4 inches (in) or 0.5 to 2.0 centimeters (cm) long.
+They have a dark brown, violin-shaped mark on their head/upper body and brown legs.
+Their lower body is generally brown, but may be dark brown, tan, yellow, or greenish as well.
+They also have 3 pairs of eyes, instead of 4.
 The bite of a brown recluse spider is venomous.

 This article is for information only.
 DO NOT use it to treat or manage a brown recluse spider bite.
 If you or someone you are with is bitten, call the local emergency number (such as 911), or the local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.